Dryer Won't Start? All the Easy Fixes You Need to Know

 Replace the Door Catch

 When the dryer door is shut, a spring-loaded door catch grips the door strike to hold its position.
-Tension from the door catch keeps the door from opening during a dry cycle.
-If you examine the door and find that the strike is intact but the door won’t latch shut, you need to replace the door catch to keep the door shut so it can run properly.
+Tension from the door catch keeps the door from opening during a cycle.
+If you find that the strike is intact but the door won’t latch, you need to replace the door catch.

 shop all door catches